Photon-HDF5/photon-hdf5/docs/writing.rst

 applications.
 This is the only approach for non-python acquisition applications that want to natively save to Photon-HDF5.

-Note that in this case the user needs to use a HDF5 library for the language of choice and needs to be able to create HDF5 files.
+Note that in this case, the user needs to use a HDF5 library for the language of choice and needs to be able to create HDF5 files.

 To facilitate this task, we provide a JSON file containing all the official